 The Wisconsin River is normally a calm river, but rapidly changing weather conditions and the sometimes rapidly rising water levels can lead to dangerous situations on the river.

 Bringing a cell phone for emergency use is highly recommended.
-If you do bring a phone, there are a few things to keep in mind to make sure help will be able to find you.
-Parts of the Riverway have no cell phone service depending on your provider (US Cellular and Verizon are best, AT&T and Sprint less so).
+If you do bring a phone, there are a few things to keep in mind to make sure help will be able to find you:

 The Lower Wisconsin Riverway is 93 miles long and borders 6 counties, so it may be difficult for emergency services to determine exactly where you are without your help.
 Make sure to always have a good idea of where you are by following along on a map or using GPS.
 Each landing along the river has a sign identifying that landing, and telling you the distance downstream to the next landing.
 This can help reaffirm your position on a map.

-Most importantly, in case of a real emergency, Prairie Du Sac, Arena, and Spring Green (the start, middle, and end point to most trips) have search and rescue teams specifically trained and equipped for river rescue (this includes hovercraft).
-There is no charge for these services in an emergency, simply dial 911.
+Most importantly, in case of a real emergency, Prairie Du Sac, Arena, and Spring Green (the start, middle, and end point to most trips) have search and rescue teams specifically trained and equipped for river rescue.
+In a life threatening emergency, there is no charge for these services, simply dial 911.